NicuP/JStub/README.md

  are of the type:
  <ul>
  <li>Basic types: int, long, double, float, byte, char (including wrappers)</li>
- <li>Java common used types: String, Date, BigInteger, BigDecimal</li>
+ <li>Java common used types: String, Date, BigInteger, BigDecimal, Date, Instant</li>
  <li>Any Enum</li>
- <li>Interfaces that have return types any of the above - proxy is created</li>
  <li>Array, List, Set or Map of type of any of the above</li>
  <li>Any Java Bean that recursively decomposes to any of the above</li>
+ <li>Interfaces that have return types in methods any of the above - proxy is created</li>
  </ul>
  <p>
  There are two ways of instantiating, using the default and the custom